 Shawn Uschmann (Facility-based IXC with Wholesale Tariff) – Vice President

 Andilea Weaver (Wireless Telecom Providers) – Secretary/Treasurer

 Robert Dunn (Other Telecom Providers)

 Rick Hitz (CLEC)

-Lisa Phillips (Wireless Telecom Providers)
+Lisa Phillips (IXC)

 Effective August 1, 2011, most Alaskans will see changes in their phone bills as a result of new regulations supported by the telecommunications industry and adopted by the Regulatory Commission of Alaska in Docket R-08-003.
 These regulations allow the pricing for telephone calls within Alaska to approach the prices that apply to out-of-state calls.
 An adjustment to the state universal surcharge that is spread among all types of telecommunication customers is required to implement this long overdue reform.